datawithdev/content-workflow/content/tableau-function-datediff.md

 The formula remains the same expect the change in the date_part parameter.
 DATEDIFF(('hour', DATE1, DATE2)

-Remember that the 'internal' parameter accepts 14 different values.
+Remember that the 'interval' parameter accepts 14 different values.